3 Ninjas (film)

 3 Ninjas is a 1992 American martial arts comedy film directed by Jon Turteltaub and starring Victor Wong, Michael Treanor, Max Elliott Slade and Chad Power.
 It was the only 3 Ninjas film released by Touchstone Pictures, while the others were released by TriStar Pictures.
 The film is about three young brothers who learn martial arts from their Japanese grandfather.
 The film was released on August 7, 1992, and was preceded by the Bonkers D. Bobcat short Petal to the Metal (the pilot short of Raw Toonage) in theaters.

-It would receive a cult following for its camp factor and spawned three less-successful sequels 3 Ninjas Kick Back, 3 Ninjas Knuckle Up, and 3 Ninjas: High Noon at Mega Mountain.
+Despite receiving generally negative reviews from critics, it was a box office success grossing $29 million against a $2.5 million production budget.
+It spawned three less-successful sequels 3 Ninjas Kick Back, 3 Ninjas Knuckle Up, and 3 Ninjas: High Noon at Mega Mountain.

 Plot

-Every summer, the Douglas brothers, 12-year-old Samuel, 11-year-old Jeffrey and 6-year-old Michael, visit their grandfather, Mori Tanaka, at his cabin.
+Every summer, the Douglas brothers, 12-year-old Samuel, 11-year-old Jeffrey, and 6-year-old Michael, visit their grandfather, Mori Tanaka, at his cabin.
 Mori trains his grandsons in the art of ninjutsu.
-As the summer comes to an end, Mori bestows to each of them a new "ninja" name based on their personalities: Samuel being 'Rocky', Jeffrey being 'Colt', and Michael being 'Tum-Tum'.
+As the summer comes to an end, Mori bestows on each of them a new "ninja" name based on their personalities: Samuel being 'Rocky', Jeffrey being 'Colt', and Michael being 'Tum-Tum'.

 The boys' father, Sam Douglas, is an FBI agent who stages a sting operation to entrap a master criminal named Hugo Snyder in the sale of warheads.
-Snyder evades the trap with the use of his ninja henchmen and flees via helicopter, then later visits Mori, his former business partner.
+Snyder evades the trap with his ninja henchmen, flees by helicopter, and later visits Mori, his former business partner.
 Mori is tested by Snyder's ninjas and defeats them with his grandsons' help.
 Face to face, Snyder fails to persuade Mori to train his men and threatens Mori's family if he does not tell Sam, his son-in-law, to cease pursuing him.

-When the boys return home, they find their father unenthusiastic to see what they had learned during their visit and more annoyed at their new names.
+When the boys return home, they find their father unenthusiastic about what they learned during their visit and more annoyed by their new names.
 Emily, a friend of Rocky's, compliments his new name and agrees to ride with them to school the next day.

-Snyder develops a plan to kidnap the brothers to use them as leverage against Sam so he can complete his missile sale.
-Snyder's consigliere Nigel Brown contacts his irresponsible nephew Fester, a petty criminal surf punk, as well as his buddies Hammer and Marcus, to kidnap the brothers, but their plans are put on hold due to the FBI's presence.
-The next day, Fester and his friends follow the brothers to school, but are side-tracked by a fender bender with a police car.
+Snyder develops a plan to kidnap the brothers and use them as leverage against Sam to complete his missile sale.
+Snyder's consigliere, Nigel Brown, contacts his irresponsible nephew, Fester, a petty criminal surf punk, as well as his buddies, Hammer and Marcus, to kidnap the brothers, but their plans are put on hold due to the FBI's presence.
+The next day, Fester and his friends follow the brothers to school, but are sidetracked by a fender-bender involving a police car.